-- The Law of Line Extension - there’s a lot of pressure to extend the equity of the brand by creating more similar products, and it’s not often wise to do so.
+- The Law of Line Extension - there’s a lot of pressure to extend the brand's equity by creating more similar products, and it’s not often wise to do so.

 - The Law of Perspective - sometimes it takes a long time to see the effects of your marketing campaigns in the public perception or in the marketplace.
-So don’t just focus on the short-term ad campaigns but play the long game as well.
+So don’t just focus on the short-term ad campaigns but also play the long game.

-A word of caution: the book was written before the internet so a lot of examples are totally outdated.
-A lot of the companies mentioned there either failed or don’t exist anymore.
-But if you follow the principles carefully you can apply them to your business, and just keep in mind that a lot of the present-day marketing channels and technologies didn’t exist then.
+A word of caution: the book was written before the internet, so many examples are totally outdated.
+A lot of the companies mentioned there either failed or don't exist anymore.
+But if you follow the principles carefully, you can apply them to your business.
+However, keep in mind that many of the present-day marketing channels and technologies didn’t exist then.